woocommerce/woocommerce/tests/e2e/README.md

 ### How to stop and restart Docker

 - Press `Ctrl+C` in the terminal window where the containers are running
-- Stop the container(s) using the following command: `docker-compose down`
-- Restart the containers using the following command: `docker-compose up`

-### How to stop Docker and do a clean restart

-Steps below will allow building a brand new site with a clean DB and no data as it was built initially:

-- Press `Ctrl+C` in the terminal window where the containers are running
-- Stop the container(s) and delete all volumes using the following command: `docker-compose down -v`
+- Stop the container(s) using the following command: `npm run docker:down`
-- Restart the containers using the following command: `docker-compose up --build`
+- Restart the containers using the following command: `npm run docker:up`